 Cost of vocationally required examinations or certificates.

-Boards must ensure that Workforce Solutions Office staff authorizes and reports work-related expenses under TWIST Support Services tab and documents the expenses in Counselor Notes.
-Boards must establish local policies and procedures regarding methods of and limitations on work-related expenses.
+Boards must ensure that Workforce Solutions Office staff authorizes and reports participation activity related expenses in WorkInTexas.comand documents the expenses in Case Notes.
+Boards must establish local policies and procedures regarding methods of and limitations on participation activity related expenses.

-Work-related expenses are also allowable when an individual participates in community service and work experience.

 B-705: Wheels to Work

 The Wheels to Work program consists of local nonprofit organizations that donate vehicles for Choices-eligible individuals who obtain employment but are unable to accept or retain the employment because they lack transportation.
 Boards using a Wheels to Work program must develop local policies and procedures establishing services to assist Choices-eligible individuals.
 Boards must ensure that individuals served through the Wheels to Work program have a verifiable job offer with wages that will support self-sufficiency and car ownership.

-Choices workrelated expenses may help cover other costs associated with ownership of a vehicle for program participants, including:
+Choices participation activity–related expenses may help cover other costs associated with ownership of a vehicle for program participants, including:

 repairs;